heyimswatantra/CSV-TO-JSON/Readme.md

 ### 3. Features

-- Converts CSV files to JSON format.
+- Converts CSV file to JSON format.
 - Stores converted JSON data in a PostgreSQL database.
 - Easily configurable connection to the PostgreSQL database.